Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Related Work and Conclusions

-We have seen a growth of literature that explores the use of ML to replace or augment traditional solvers for various CO problems with the objective of accelerating run times and, where appropriate, improving the quality of solutions.
-The proposed methods can be classified into two approaches: learning a model in an end-to-end manner to \emph{replace} a CO solver, and learning a model to \emph{aid} existing CO solvers.
+Existing literature explores the use of ML to replace or augment traditional solvers for various CO problems with the objective of accelerating runtimes and, where appropriate, improving the quality of solutions.
+The proposed methods can be classified into two approaches: learning a model in an end-to-end manner to \emph{replace} a CO solver, or learning a model to \emph{aid} an existing CO solver.

-Under the approach category that uses ML to replace a solver, \citet{numeroso2023dual} apply the Neural Algorithmic Reasoning framework proposed by \citet{velivckovic2021neural} to jointly optimize for the primal and dual of a given problem.
-They train models to find joint solutions for both the min-cut and the max-flow problems and show that their solution leads to better overall performance.
-For NP-hard problems, \citet{khalil2017learning} propose a reinforcement learning approach that uses graph embeddings to learn a greedy policy that incrementally builds a solution. \citet{heydaribeni2023hypop} model constrained CO problems as a hypergraph followed by mapping continuous values generated by the Hypergraph Neural Network to integer node assignments using simulated annealing.